Home Holiday Decoration 101

 If you love the traditional look of holiday decor but are limited on space, go for mini versions of your favorite holiday items.
 Small‑scale decorations will still give your space a festive vibe without overwhelming it.

-• Mini Trees: A small Christmas tree or a tabletop version can fit perfectly on a side table, windowsill, or shelf.
-Decorate it with a few ornaments, and it will add a charming touch to any room.
+• Mini Christmas tree: A small tree or tabletop version can fit perfectly on a side table, windowsill, or shelf.

-• Tiny Wreaths: Small wreaths can be hung on doors, windows, or even in clusters to create a more dynamic, cozy feel.
+• Tiny wreath: Small wreaths can be hung on doors, windows, or even in clusters to create a more dynamic, cozy feel.

 4. Keep Color Schemes Simple and Bold